semihaseker/Wi-Fi-Hotspot-Data-Analysis/README.md

 ---

-## 📈 Key Insights
+## 📌 Key Insights

-- Distribution of Wi-Fi hotspots by location
+- Most Wi-Fi hotspots are concentrated in central neighborhoods.
-- Usage patterns across time
-- Comparison of free vs paid hotspots
-- High-density hotspot areas
+- Average connection speed ranges between 40–60 Mbps.
+- A few extreme outliers (above 800 Mbps) were detected.
+- Free hotspots are more widely available than paid ones.
+- No missing values were found in the dataset.

 ---